Camino Finisterre6 Days & 5 Nights 4.8 Read 16 reviews

 The second day is the longest stage of this trip and takes you uphill right from the start of the day.
 You slowly rise up to A Pena and get a little respite before making the ascent up to the shoulder of Monte Aro.
 From there it is downhill for your overnight in Olveiroa.

-There is an optional transfer for this day that will eliminate the first 10km of the walk making for a much easier day's walking.
+An optional transfer is included for this day to allow you to start in Vilaseiro.
+By taking the transfer the first 10km of the walk is eliminated making for a much easier day's walking.

 535m ascent, 410m descent